orbitartprint/bballorbit/src/blog/content/zoom-action.md

 You’ve now got a solid understanding of the Zoom Action - one of the most effective entry triggers for a 5-Out motion offense when coached as a principle.<br /><br />
-When you combine it with small-sided games and a constraint-led approach, your players learn to *create* and *exploit* space rather than just run plays.
+When you combine it with small-sided games and a constraints-led approach, your players learn to *create* and *exploit* space rather than just run plays.
 That’s how good teams keep the ball moving, punish lazy rotations, and get high percentage shots consistently.

 *Written by Chris Bernhard — Basketball Orbit*